-Note that some of the modes classified as slow can have T/R sequence lengths as short the fast modes.
-"Slow" in this sense implies message frames being sent only once per transmission.
-The fast modes in WSJT-X send their message frames repeatedly, as many times as will fit into the Tx sequence length.
+Note that some of the modes classified as slow can have T/R sequence lengths as short as the fast modes.
+As used here, "slow" implies that message frames are sent once per transmission.
+Fast modes in WSJT-X send message frames repeatedly, as many times as will fit into the Tx sequence length, thereby making it possible to take advantage of short propagation enhancements.